evanwu1119/global_hg-ag_wgs_code/code/1_wgs_calling.md

 ## Preprocessing and calling

 Preprocessing was performed using the [Sarek germline variant calling pipeline](https://nf-co.re/sarek/3.3.2) with default parameters, which follows the GATK joint germline short variant discovery workflow.
-Raw FastQs were aligned to the [GRCh37 reference genome](), duplicates were marked, and single sample calling was performed to produce a GVCF for each sample.
-After all samples reached this stage, joint calling was applied across the entire cohort to generate a single raw callset, with VQSR applied at the 99.9 level for SNPs.
+Raw FastQs were aligned to the GRCh37 reference genome (`--genome GATK.GRCh37` in sarek), duplicates were marked, and single sample calling was performed to produce a GVCF for each sample.
+After all samples reached this stage, joint calling was applied across the entire cohort to generate a single raw callset, with VQSR applied at the 99.9 tranche for SNPs and 99.0 tranche for indels.
 Please refer to the nf-core documentation for how to run this pipeline.

 Raw VCF file: `germline_PASS_indel_SNP_recalibrated_99.9.selectvariants.vcf.gz`